Jesuit missions in North America: Further expansion

 Great Britain took over colonial rule of Canada and the lands east of the Mississippi River in 1763 after the Seven Years' War.
 In Quebec they allowed the Jesuits to continue to minister to First Nations villages.

 The Jesuits maintained a presence until their order was suppressed in France.
 They were officially expelled from Louisiana in 1763.
 At that time twenty-seven of them were officiating from Quebec to Louisiana.
 After the Order was restored by Pope Pius VII in 1814, Jesuits resumed missionary work in Louisiana from around 1830.

 Several Belgian men came to study at Whitemarsh, near Bowie, Maryland, in the early 1820s.
 They all had volunteered to be missionaries to Native Americans.
 Father Pierre-Jean De Smet, who started working in Missouri in 1830, would eventually build strong relationships with leaders of numerous tribes of the West, including Sitting Bull, war chief of the Sioux.
 Through the nineteenth century, Jesuit priests founded missions and schools among Native tribes in present-day Montana and Idaho.

 The Canadian residential schools, who caused a detriment to several generations of First Nations children and youth who were silenced and abused within their walls, consisted schools run by Jesuits.
 The residential schools that the Jesuits took part in functioned in a way so as to bring about indigenous assimilation and to gain their lands.
 Canadian Ojibwe writer Basil Johnston represents this Jesuit oppression by writing survival humor themes of students at his own Ontario Jesuit-run residential school in the 1930s, while also narrating a more general strategy of resistance by students and their families.

-The Jesuits also established operations in the African-American community following the Civil War, inviting the Black community to worship at their St. Ignatius Church in Baltimore in the 1850s and starting Black parishes and schools in Florida (including St. Peter Claver Catholic School in Tampa) some decades later.
-The congregation would later shift away from Black ministry in response to various factors, including racist opposition from White bishops, laypeople, and Protestants.
+Prior to the Civil War, Jesuit plantations in the United States owned African-American slaves and participated in the Trans-Atlantic slave trade.
+In 1838, to raise funds Georgetown University in Washington, D.C. sold 272 African-American slaves to plantation owners in Louisiana for the current-day equivalent of three million dollars.
+Jesuits also owned slaves in other states.
+In 2017, the Jesuits apologized for their involvement and announced measures to recognize and atone for the university's participation in the slave trade.
+Following the Civil War, the Jesuits established operations in the African-American community inviting them community to worship at their St. Ignatius Church in Baltimore in the 1850s and starting Black parishes and schools in Florida (including St. Peter Claver Catholic School in Tampa) some decades later.
+The congregation would later shift away from Black ministry in response to various factors, including racist opposition and threats of violence.